texttheater/pmb2tsv/README.md

 5. DRS fragment

-Warning: for a small number of CCG derivations, especially some that are not fully corrected, dependency and role extraction will fail.
+Warning: for a small number of CCG derivations, especially some that are not fully corrected, dependency extraction will fail.
 The corresponding columns will be empty/missing.
 In extremely rare cases a dependency non-tree (a cyclic graph) may be extracted.

 For details on the conversion from CCG derivations to dependency trees, see